Structural integrity and failure: Dee bridge

-The Dee bridge was designed by Robert Stephenson, using cast iron girders reinforced with wrought iron struts.
+The Dee Bridge in Chester, England, was designed by Robert Stephenson, using girders of cast iron reinforced with struts of wrought iron.
 On 24 May 1847, it collapsed as a train passed over it, killing five people.
 Its collapse was the subject of one of the first formal inquiries into a structural failure.
 This inquiry concluded that the design of the structure was fundamentally flawed, as the wrought iron did not reinforce the cast iron, and that the casting had failed due to repeated flexing.

-First Tay Rail Bridge
+First Tay Bridge

-The Dee bridge disaster was followed by a number of cast iron bridge collapses, including the collapse of the first Tay Rail Bridge on 28 December 1879.
-Like the Dee bridge, the Tay collapsed when a train passed over it, killing 75 people.
-The bridge failed because it was constructed from poorly made cast iron, and because designer Thomas Bouch failed to consider wind loading on it.
-Its collapse resulted in cast iron being replaced by steel construction, and a complete redesign in 1890 of the Forth Railway Bridge, which became the first bridge in the world entirely made of steel.
+The Dee bridge disaster was followed by a number of cast iron bridge collapses, including the collapse of the first Tay Bridge across the Firth of Tay in Scotland on 28 December 1879.
+Like the Dee Bridge, the Tay collapsed when a train passed over it, killing 75 people.
+The bridge failed because it was constructed from poorly made cast iron, and because the engineer Thomas Bouch failed to consider wind loading on it.
+Its collapse resulted in cast iron being replaced by steel construction, and a complete redesign in 1890 of the Forth Bridge, which became the first bridge in the world made entirely of steel.

 First Tacoma Narrows Bridge

-The 1940 collapse of the original Tacoma Narrows Bridge is sometimes characterized in physics textbooks as a classic example of resonance, although this description is misleading.
+The 1940 collapse of the original Tacoma Narrows Bridge in Washington, United States, is sometimes characterized in physics textbooks as a classic example of resonance, although this description is misleading.
 The catastrophic vibrations that destroyed the bridge were not due to simple mechanical resonance, but to a more complicated oscillation between the bridge and winds passing through it, known as aeroelastic flutter.
 Robert H. Scanlan, a leading contributor to the understanding of bridge aerodynamics, wrote an article about this misunderstanding.
 This collapse, and the research that followed, led to an increased understanding of wind/structure interactions.
 Several bridges were altered following the collapse to prevent a similar event occurring again.
-The only fatality was a dog named Tubby.
+The only fatality was a dog.